natharyan/natharyan/README.md

 I am a sophomore at Ashoka University, majoring in Computer Science with a minor in Mathematics.

 - 🔭 I’m currently working in ML and Security Research.
-- 🌱 I’m currently learning Applied Cryptography and Number Theory
+- 🌱 I’m interested in exploring Cryptography and Number Theory.
-- 🤔 I’m looking for help with research in Applied Cryptography and Network Security
 - 📫 How to reach me: <aryan.nath_ug25@ashoka.edu.in>
 - 😄 Pronouns: he/him
 <!-- - 👯 Also interested in Applied Cryptography and Number Theory -->